 The next practice requires students to complete an outline of the model essay, which follows the point-by-point pattern.
 Once students have completed the outline on their own, the English teacher should review the answers and ensure that all pupils are grasping the key points.

 Recommended TESOL certification for K-12 teaching jobs in East Asia: 120-hour TESOL with additional TEYL specialist.
 Add the 20-hour TEYL specialist to your TESOL certification and save CA$200 / US $150 with OnTESOL.
 Add TEYL to take 1 extra lesson planning lab on Teaching English to Young Learners with the Task-Based Learning Approach.

 In this section, not only does the book provide a detailed explanation of the structure of the introduction and thesis statement, it also explains the grammatical forms that best suit thesis statements.

 After having one of the students who have a clear reading voice or the NET teacher read this section aloud to the class, the teacher needs to provide ample time for questions and answers.
 When students ask questions, the teacher should always give other students a chance to answer or try to respond through a sequence of leading questions to encourage active learning at all times.

 The teacher needs to emphasize how contrasting transition signals can allow the writer to present their position against the opposing view.
 While the dependent clause presents the opposing view, the independent clause should state the main position of the writer:

 Although some point out that climate conditions change due to a variety of natural factors, the recent century’s global warming is due to industrial activity and the rapid growth in the human population.

-Then, the instructor allows the students to complete practice three, which is forming thesis statements by adding an opposing view to a one-sided statement.
+Then, the NET teacher allows the students to complete practice three, which is forming thesis statements by adding an opposing view to a one-sided statement.

 After that, The best 5 answers should be written on the board by the students.